 Describe behind-the-scenes work

 Chances are, if you’re getting this question, you’re an expert and master at your craft.
-Clients see your great work, but not all of the effort that goes into producing it, because you make everything appear so seamless.
+Clients see your great work, but they don’t associate your efforts with producing the deliverable or setting the pricing strategy.
+This is because you make everything appear so seamless.

 Take this opportunity to share the important, time-consuming ins and outs of the project that might otherwise go unnoticed.
 Think location scouting as a photographer or sourcing the perfect set of images as a web designer.